 How you categorise your Sets into Set Lists is up to you, and you can always shuffle things around later.
 It's fine to store all your Sets in a single Set List too.

 You need at least one Set List before you can start adding Sets to your collection.
-Go to MY LEGO > My Set Lists and click the green 'Add new Set List' button.
+Go to> and click the button.

 You can then edit it to change it's name, and decide if you want the Sets in this Set List to be used in Build calculations.